 When Is the Best Time To Visit San Diego?

 San Diego is a beautiful city filled with culture and diversity.
-The weather is beautiful pretty much year round.
+The weather is beautiful pretty much year-round.
 It is not called the city of eternal spring for nothing.
 During the summertime, the sun shines and the beaches are lively.
 During the winter, you can still chill at the beaches but the rain makes you want to cozy up in one of our small coffee shops.

 Why Is Spring the Best Time to Go to San Diego?

 When I say springtime, I mean March to May.
 So really it’s the transition period before summertime.
 It’s not as hot in San Diego since we’re just coming off of winter but it’s also not as cold as the wintertime.
 Days can vary from a little cloudy to really bright but it’s still very lively and beautiful.
+Obviously hot and cold are relative when it comes to San Diego weather.
+In the summer, near the beaches, we rarely get into the 90s, and during winter, when we get close to freezing, it is a major news event.

 San Diego is beautiful regardless, a bigger reason to travel during this time is for the travel deals you can get and the overall rates are much lower than during the summer.
 There are plenty of festivals and conventions to check out too and there are always plenty of free things to do in San Diego, but especially in spring.
 You can get a lot of the summer fun in the springtime if you plan it right.
 Here are a few options to consider.